recyclarr/recyclarr/wiki/Configuration-Reference.md

     > - It's OK for the same custom format to exist in multiple lists of `names`.
 Trash Updater will
     >   only ever synchronize it once.
 Allowing it to be specified multiple times allows you to
     >   assign it to different profiles with different scores.

+  - `trash_ids` (Optional; *Default: `names` is required*)<br>
+    A list of one or more Trash IDs of custom formats to synchronize to Radarr.
+The IDs *must* be taken from the value of the `"trash_id"` property in the JSON itself.
+It will look like the
+    following:

+    ```json
+    {
+      "trash_id": "496f355514737f7d83bf7aa4d24f8169",
+    }
+    ```

+    Normally you should be using `names` to specify which custom formats you want.
+There are a few rare cases where you might prefer (or need) to use the ID instead:

+    - Sometimes there are custom formats in the guide with the same name, such as "DoVi".
+In this case, Trash Updater will issue you a warning instructing you to use the Trash ID instead of the name to resolve the ambiguity.
+    - Trash IDs never change.
+Custom format names can change.
+Trash Updater keeps an internal cache of every custom format its seen to reduce the need for your config names to be updated.
+But it's not 100% fool proof.
+Using the ID could mean less config maintenance for you in the long run at the expense of readability.

+    Most of the rules and semantics are identical to the `names` property, which is documented above.
+Just apply that logic to the ID instead of the name.

+    Lastly, as a tip, to ease the readability concerns of using IDs instead of names, leave a comment beside the Trash ID in your configuration so it can be easily identified later.
+For
+    example:

+    ```yml
+    trash_ids:
+      - 5d96ce331b98e077abb8ceb60553aa16 # dovi
+      - a570d4a0e56a2874b64e5bfa55202a1b # flac
+    ```

   - `quality_profiles` (Optional; *Default: No quality profiles are changed*)<br>
     One or more quality profiles to update with the scores from the custom formats listed above.